 So I finally wrote a public post to make sure everyone I know can know what I stand behind. https://www.facebook.com/door1156/posts/10160400815834741

-Here I am in a city I’d never before visited, having moved during a pandemic on a leap of faith… and I can honestly say that lately I have been the happiest, most-childlike version of myself, and felt more connected to who I really am, than I have ever before in my adult life.
+Here I am in a city I’d never before visited, having moved during a pandemic on a leap of faith… and I can honestly say that since focusing on the Work, on becoming like a little child and doing unto others, I have been the happiest, most genuine version of myself, and felt more connected to who I really am, than I have EVER before in my adult life.
 I’ve only had a couple “lapses” of low value.. and it might’ve been mostly hormones 😂 It’s struck me that I’ve been being MYSELF and just being playful with my husband and that I’ve been regularly laughing until I cry!
 That sense of humor has been lost from me for so long!
 I’m experiencing self-love and humor!
+I feel strong!
 I feel free!
 I feel less and less like I have to impress anybody!
+I love my life here!
 I have more questions and more to learn, and I continually question myself and try to be humble and honest with myself about who I am and how I want to stand for this Work.
 But the more I learn and listen, the more I feel my feelings of hopelessness and self-consciousness all slowly melting away.